What Changes During the Day

 Best for: Morning workouts (6–9 AM)

-Higher motivation, better energy, won't sacrifice sleep.
+Higher motivation, better energy, and less risk of sacrificing sleep.

 Night Person (Owl)